 I will drop your lowest 3 problem set scores, so that your the problem set component of your final grade will be the average of your 9 best problem set scores.
 I will grade some problems for correctness and the rest for completeness.
 Problems graded for correctness will be scored from 0 to 5 points, with 0 points for no work, 5 points for essentially complete and correct work, and, in general, a 1-point deduction for each serious error.
-Problems graded for completeness will be scored from 0 to 2 points, with 0 points for no work, 2 points for completeness will be scored from 0 to 2 points, with 0 points for no work, 2 points for completeness.
+Problems graded for completeness will be scored from 0 to 2 points, with 0 points for no work, 2 points for completeness will be scored from 0 to 2 points, with 0 points for no work, 2 points for complete work, and 1 point for work that, in my professional opinion, falls short of completeness.